siyuan15/InfoManagementNewHireTraining/README.md

 These tutorials will assume you have an Oracle Cloud account.
 If you don't, you can create a trial account [here](https://cloud.oracle.com/tryit).
 If you're a new-hire (or have a Oracle Cloud SE on hand) ask them and they'll help you get set up.

+Once you've got your cloud environment you're ready to get started.
+Go ahead to [welcome-to-im](/welcome-to-im) to get started:exclamation:

 Even if you're untechnical this content should not be too difficult to follow.
 If you do get confused please let us know or submit an issue :heart: